smallpondtom/ObsidianResearchVault/Streaming Operator Learning/Two-Pass Streaming OpInf.md

 - **Ordinary Gradient Descent** repeatedly updates the parameter estimate based on the local gradient of the cost function (often requiring a step size).
 Each new step basically says
     $$x_{\text{new}} = x_{\text{old}} \;-\; \alpha\,\nabla \!
 J(x_{\text{old}})$$

 - **Recursive Least Squares** (RLS) uses a _matrix‐based_ update rule derived from the exact normal equations for least squares.
-It continually _adapts the inverse_ of the Hessian (the matrix A⊤AA^\top A in linear regression) via the _matrix‐inversion lemma_.
+It continually _adapts the inverse_ of the Hessian (the matrix $A^\top A$ in linear regression) via the _matrix‐inversion lemma_.
 This lets you jump directly to a solution _as though_ you were doing a “Newton‐type” update in each iteration.

 From an “optimization” perspective, you can see RLS as a specialized form of _Newton’s method_ (or Gauss–Newton in the linear‐in‐the‐parameters case) applied recursively to the least‐squares cost.
 Meanwhile, _plain_ gradient descent is typically a first‐order method without directly estimating or inverting the Hessian.